epic-kitchens/C2-Action-Detection/README.md

 # C2-Action-Detection

+## Content
-Evaluation measures for the EPIC-KITCHENS-100 Action Detection challenge
+This repository will contain the official code implementing evaluation measures for the EPIC-KITCHENS-100 Action Detection challenge.

+## Coming Soon
+The code will be released soon.